Skip to Main Content

 David Nelken, 'Using the Concept of Legal Culture' (2004) 29 Australian Journal of Legal Philosophy 1

 Note the year, 2004, the volume number 29 and first page of the article here: 1.
-Journals are published periodically, usually several times a year, so there could be several volumes for the same year.
+Journals are usually published several times a year, so there could be several volumes for the same year.
 There are two ways to find this:

-• First, copy and paste the title into Library Catalogue.
+• First, copy and paste the title into Library Search.
 Tip: if you know the exact title, search for it using "double quotation marks" around the words you are using.

-• If this doesn't work, find out if this is an ejournal by checking Journal Search, located just above the Library catalogue.
+• If this doesn't work, find out if this is an ejournal by checking Journal Search, located just above your results in Library Search.
 Then locate the Year and Volume number.
-When you have found the correct volume, look through the contents until you find the article you need.

 The main types of legal content you will need to find are cases and legislation.
 As a law student, you will be expected to use legal databases to search for legal content.